russsiq/laravel-docs-ru/docs/validation.md

 ```

 <a name="repopulating-forms"></a>
-### Repopulating Forms
+### Повторное заполнение форм

-When Laravel generates a redirect response due to a validation error, the framework will automatically [flash all of the request's input to the session](/docs/{{version}}/session#flash-data).
+When Laravel generates a redirect response due to a validation error, the framework will automatically [flash all of the request's input to the session](session.md#flash-data).
 This is done so that you may conveniently access the input during the next request and repopulate the form that the user attempted to submit.

 To retrieve flashed input from the previous request, invoke the `old` method on an instance of `Illuminate\Http\Request`.
-The `old` method will pull the previously flashed input data from the [session](/docs/{{version}}/session):
+The `old` method will pull the previously flashed input data from the [session](session.md):

     $title = $request->old('title');

 Laravel also provides a global `old` helper.
-If you are displaying old input within a [Blade template](/docs/{{version}}/blade), it is more convenient to use the `old` helper to repopulate the form.
+If you are displaying old input within a [Blade template](blade.md), it is more convenient to use the `old` helper to repopulate the form.
 If no old input exists for the given field, `null` will be returned:

     <input type="text" name="title" value="{{ old('title') }}">

 <a name="a-note-on-optional-fields"></a>
-### A Note On Optional Fields
+### Примечание о дополнительных полях

 By default, Laravel includes the `TrimStrings` and `ConvertEmptyStringsToNull` middleware in your application's global middleware stack.
 These middleware are listed in the stack by the `App\Http\Kernel` class.
 Because of this, you will often need to mark your "optional" request fields as `nullable` if you do not want the validator to consider `null` values as invalid.
 For example: